stolostron/rhacm-docs/_pages/tech_writing_standards.md

 horizontal: false
 ---

+"If you follow IBM Style, you already write content that large language models can use.
+Large language models perform best when the following general rules are applied: Write content that is grammatically correct, clear, concise, appropriate for global audiences, accessible, and easy to translate." -- [_LLM consumability_](https://www.ibm.com/docs/en/ibm-style?topic=medium-llms#adapting-content-for-large-language-model-consumption)

-Use this file regularly to write high quality content.
-Please read and study this information as a technical writer on the team, or a contributor.
+Please read and study this information as a technical writer on the team, or as a contributor.
+Writing to theses standards is required for merge.

-Most of the following content is addressed in the following manuals or guidance:
+Most of the following content is addressed in the following resources.
+Red Hat uses both the IBM Style Guide and has for a long time.
+There is a newer Red Hat supplementary guide for anything not addressed in the IBM Style manual:

 * [_IBM Style Manual_](https://www.ibm.com/docs/en/ibm-style)
 * [_Red Hat Supplemental_ guide](https://redhat-documentation.github.io/supplementary-style-guide/#_about_this_guide)
 * [_Naming_](https://source.redhat.com/departments/marketing/brand/naming)
 * [Writing and reviewing checklist](checklist.md)

-Many of the guidelines we adopt are industry standards for high quality writing, proper grammar, SEO, translation, accessibility, and readability.
-All technical writers should be very familiar with these standards for writing.
-Each contributor should refer to these manuals when creating content for the RHACM docs repository.
-Read more about the standards in the following sections, but see the manuals for more information:
+The guidelines we adopt are industry standard for high quality writing, proper grammar, SEO, translation, accessibility, and readability.
+See more details within those standards and be familiar with them as you create new documentation.

 * [General reminders](#general-reminders)
 * [File names, titles, headers](#file-names-titles-headers)